emmo-repo/domain-crystallography/Concept_Templates/crystal_structure_model.md

 The vast majority (>99.99%) of machine-readable crystal structures have been determined based on this model, therefore it should have a place in the ontology.
 Note that "space-filling" is an important restriction, as other modelling approaches allow overlapping repeated volumes, or for voids to appear between the repeating units.

+EMMO does not allow abstract concepts, such as "model".
+Instead, a semiotic process should be described involving mathematical expressions, data, and interpreters that link the mathematical expressions to data.
+This involves the "semiotic" EMMO ontology in the Holistic perspective, as well as the "Data" perspective.